AuthorCarpentry/executable-documents-rstudio/03-dynamic.md

 ## Auto-generate bibliography files

-Have you wondered why the YAML in the exercise file contains two separate bibliography files (`oajournals.bib` and `packages.bib`)?
+Have you wondered why we include two separate bibliography files (`oajournals.bib` and `packages.bib`) in the data folder?
 Why not make one concatenated file?

 The reason for the two files is that some of the references cited in our reproducible report represent `R` packages used to generate the report. `R` packages are continually updated in the [The Comprehensive R Archive Network, CRAN](https://cran.r-project.org/).
 If we manually maintained the bibliography file we'd be editing it continually to reflect the new version of any `R` package we use.